A Perfect, if Unexpected, Pairing –

 Dive into history: Founded in 1804, Old Mission Santa Inés has a rich history to unearth.
 And with its traditional Danish architecture and authentic bakeries, downtown Solvang itself is a testament to the Northern European roots of its early settlers.
 The Santa Ynez Valley Historical Museum and Elverhoj Museum of History and Art are among the many museums that will both enlighten and entertain.

 Something a bit offbeat: Ever feed an ostrich?
 It’s possible, along with Emus at Ostrichland USA, one of the many one-of-a-kind attractions in the Santa Ynez Valley.
-Spend time at Quicksilver Miniature Horse Ranch, introduce the kids to the works of Hans Christian Andersen, or rev things up at the Solvang Vintage Motorcycle Museum.
+Spend time at Quicksilver Miniature Horse Ranch, introduce the kids to the works of Hans Christian Andersen Park, or rev things up at the Solvang Vintage Motorcycle Museum.

 Fun in the food we eat: Farm tours offer a window into what makes the Santa Ynez Valley the breadbasket of California’s Central Coast.
 Visit an olive farm such as Global Gardens and taste some of the most sought-after olive oils anywhere.
 Many of the Santa Ynez Valley’s wineries are more than just vineyards, too.
 Call wineries and tasting rooms ahead of your visit to find out whether they’re currently accepting guests of all ages to enjoy their properties.
 Or visit Clairmont Farms, an entirely organic lavender farm, for an altogether different experience.